 It all begins Wednesday afternoon, with Citizens Bank Park in Philadelphia hosting its first postseason game.
 The Phillies took advantage of the New York Mets' historic collapse to make their first playoff appearance since 1993.

 ``Lo and behold, the National League East belongs to one team and one city, and that's the City of Brotherly Love, baby,'' Rollins said during a rally Monday at City Hall.

-Carlos Zambrano and the Cubs visit Webb and the Arizona Diamondbacks on Wednesday night in the other NL series.
+Carlos Zambrano and the Cubs visited Webb and the Arizona Diamondbacks on Wednesday night in the other NL series.
 Arizona won the West despite losing Randy Johnson, Orlando Hudson and Chad Tracy to season-ending injuries.